 Project Access of Durham County (PADC) donates medical and surgical specialty services to eligible low-income, uninsured individuals annually.
-PADC has a care management team that includes care managers and community health workers (CHWs) that provide support to patients enrolled in the program.8 medication management, and tailored community referral.
-11 The Benefit Enrollment Center assists Medicare beneficiaries apply for additional benefits.
-12
+PADC has a care management team that includes care managers and community health workers (CHWs) that provide support to patients enrolled in the program.8 insurance counseling to any Durham resident - regardless of age or income - as the Seniors' Health Insurance Information (SHIIP) Coordinating site for Durham in affiliation with the NC Department of Insurance.11 The Benefit Enrollment Center assists Medicare beneficiaries apply for additional benefits.12

 The Durham County Department of Public Health provides free or sliding fee scale clinical services including immunizations, screenings, and prenatal care.
 Durham County has a free health clinic, Samaritan Health Center.
-Senior PharmAssist supports seniors with medication access,
+Senior PharmAssist supports older adults by improving medication access and use, and tailored community referrals.
+They also provide Medicare